 As well as the wetland habitat, Pensthorpe also has a cafe, shop, gardens, nature trails (taking in the red squirrel habitat), and a busy programme of events.

 The Norfolk Wildlife Trust visitor centre on the coast road in Cley (less than 9 miles in the other direction) is in the centre of the north coast salt marsh habitat.
 The centre includes a cafe, interpretation centre, viewing area (including views from cameras on the marsh), and provides stunning views out across the marsh.
-The Cley marshes reserve is also the oldest nature reserve in the country.
+The Cley marshes reserve is also the oldest nature reserve of any kind in the country.

 There are further reserves throughout the area…

 If you are a hardened bird watcher and are happy to watch from the open, then there are countless opportunities along the coast, and Broads, as well as in some truly ancient woodland.
-Foxlex Wood (just under 20 miles by road) is believed to be 6000 years old, and is the largest ancient wood in Norfolk.
+Foxley Wood (just under 20 miles by road) is believed to be 6000 years old, and is the largest ancient wood in Norfolk.

 The Fat Birder provides some more advice on other top Norfolk bird-watching spots.